David L. Hoggan: Der erzwungene Krieg

 In 1955, Barnes encouraged Hoggan to turn his dissertation into a book and it was published in West Germany as Der erzwungene Krieg (The Forced War).
 It blamed the outbreak of World War II on an alleged Anglo-Polish conspiracy to wage aggression against Germany.
-Hoggan charged the alleged conspiracy was headed by the British Foreign Secretary Lord Halifax, who, Hoggan contended, had seized control of British foreign policy in October 1938 from Prime Minister Neville Chamberlain who was allegedly assisted by Polish Foreign Minister Colonel Józef Beck in what Hoggan called a monstrous anti-German plot.
-In Hoggan’s opinion, after the Munich Agreement, an obsessively anti-German Lord Halifax decided to wage a war of annihilation against the German people.
-Hoggan argued that Hitler's foreign policy was entirely peaceful and moderate, and that it was Nazi Germany that was in Hoggan's opinion an innocent victim of Anglo-Polish aggression in 1939:
+Hoggan charged that the alleged conspiracy was headed by the British Foreign Secretary Lord Halifax, who, Hoggan contended, had seized control of British foreign policy in October 1938 from Prime Minister Neville Chamberlain, allegedly assisted by Polish Foreign Minister Colonel Józef Beck in what Hoggan called a monstrous anti-German plot.
+In Hoggan's opinion, after the Munich Agreement an obsessively anti-German Lord Halifax decided to wage a war of annihilation against the German people.
+Hoggan argued that Hitler's foreign policy was entirely peaceful and moderate, and that it was Nazi Germany that was an innocent victim of Anglo-Polish aggression in 1939:

 [Hitler] had made more moderate demands on Poland than many leading American and British publicists had recommended in the years after Versailles.
 Moreover, Hitler had offered in return an amazing concession to Poland that the Weimar Republic would never even remotely countenance.

-The crux of Hoggan's thesis was presented when he wrote:
+The crux of Hoggan's thesis appears in his words as follows:

 In London, Halifax succeeded in forcing on the British Government a deliberate policy of war despite the fact that most of the prominent British experts on Germany argued for a policy of German-English friendship.
 In Warsaw, Beck was prepared to collaborate fully with Halifax's war plans despite the warnings from numerous Poles who were horrified by the prospect of seeing their land destroyed.

 German, Italian, French, and other European leaders did all they could to avert the great catastrophe, but in vain, while Halifax's war policy, accompanied by the secret blessings of Roosevelt and Stalin, carried the day ...

 The Second World War arose from the attempt to destroy Germany.